 - Set redirection in Linux Server

-1) Set redirection through domain control panel (at registrar level)
+1) Set redirection through the domain control panel (at registrar level)

-Domain registrars allow you to set up the URL redirects to point your domain/sub-domain to any destination page.
-The key benefit of this method is that; you do no need to purchase web hosting services for source domain and it will take into effect within minutes.
-If you wish to take the benefit of this method, you will have to use default nameservers of registrar.
-At domain registrar, URL redirects can be set via 2 methods.
+Domain registrars allow you to set up the URL redirects to point your domain/subdomain to any destination page.
+The key benefit of this method is that you do not need to purchase web hosting services for the source domain, and it will take effect within minutes.
+If you wish to take advantage of this method, you will have to use the default nameservers of the registrar.
+At the domain registrar, URL redirects can be set via 2 methods.

 1.1) Domain forwarding/URL forwarding

-With domain forwarding method, your domain visitors will be redirected to the specified destination website automatically.
-For example; suppose you have set up the domain forwarding from example.com to example.net.
-Now when your visitors browse your website example.com, they will be automatically redirected to example.net.
-The real problem with the domain forwarding is that, browser address bar will display the destination domain (i.e. example.net).
+With the domain forwarding method, your domain visitors will be redirected to the specified destination website automatically.
+For example, suppose you have set up the domain forwarding from example.com to example.net.
+Now, when your visitors browse your website, example.com, they will be automatically redirected to example.net.
+The real problem with the domain forwarding is that, browser address bar will display the destination domain (i.e., example.net).
 This problem can be rectified with Domain Masking/Frame Redirect.

 1.2) Domain masking/Frame redirect/URL masking

-URL Masking/Frame Redirect is another type of domain forwarding method that prevents your visitors from seeing the destination URL in browser address bar by keeping the actual domain name.
-In simpler words, your vistors will load the destination page while keeping the actual URL in browser's address bar.
-For Example; if you have set URL masking for domain example.com to examle.net then whenever anyone browses the example.com, they will actually see the content of example.net but the address bar will still display the example.com.
+URL Masking/Frame Redirect is another type of domain forwarding method that prevents your visitors from seeing the destination URL in the browser address bar by keeping the actual domain name.
+In simpler words, your visitors will load the destination page while keeping the actual URL in the browser's address bar.
+For Example, if you have set URL masking for the domain example.com to example.net, then whenever anyone browses example.com, they will see the content of example.net, but the address bar will still display example.com.

 2) Redirection in Windows server/VPS